suborbital/e2core/docs/README.md

 ## Coming soon

-Further functionality is incoming along with improved docs, more examples, and an improved Directive format.
+Further functionality is incoming along with improved docs, more examples, and expanded Directive capabilities.
 Visit [the Suborbital website](https://suborbital.dev) to sign up for email updates related to new versions of Atmo.

 ## Status